Chapter 8 Introduction to the probabilistic programming language Stan

 For example, if we want to know the unnormalized posterior density for the vector of parameters \(\langle \mu,\sigma \rangle = \langle 0, 5 \rangle\), we do the following:

-Why is the shape of the unnormalized posterior density not enough?
-The main reason is that unless we already know which probability distribution we are dealing with (e.g., normal, Bernoulli, etc.) or we can easily integrate it (which can only be done in simpler cases) we cannot do much with the analytical form of the unnormalized posterior: We cannot calculate credible intervals, or know how likely it is that the true score is above or below zero, and even the mean of the posterior is impossible to calculate.
+Why is the shape of the unnormalized posterior density not too useful for us?
+The main reason is that unless we already know which probability distribution we are dealing with (e.g., normal, Bernoulli, etc.) or we can easily integrate it (which can only be done in simpler cases), we cannot do much with the analytical form of the unnormalized posterior: We cannot calculate credible intervals, or know how likely it is that the true score is above or below zero, and even the mean of the posterior is impossible to calculate.
 This is because the unnormalized posterior distribution represents the shape of the posterior distribution.
 With just the shape of an unknown distribution, we can only answer the following question: What is the most (or least) likely value of the vector of parameters?
 We can answer this question by searching for the highest (or lowest) place in that shape.
-This leads us to the maximum a posteriori (MAP) estimate (i.e., the highest point in Figure 10.1, or the lowest point of the negative log unnormalized log posterior), which is in a sense the “Bayesian counterpart” of the penalized maximum likelihood estimate (MLE).
-However, it is not truly Bayesian since it doesn’t take into account the uncertainty of the posterior.
+This leads us to the maximum a posteriori (MAP) estimate (i.e., the highest point in Figure 8.1, or the lowest point of the negative log unnormalized log posterior), which is in a sense the “Bayesian counterpart” of the penalized maximum likelihood estimate (MLE); see Green (1998) and Scheipl, Kneib, and Fahrmeir (2013) for a discussion of penalized likelihood and its connection to Bayesian inference.
+However, the MAP is not truly Bayesian since it doesn’t take into account the uncertainty of the posterior.
 Even calculating the mode is not always trivial.
-In simple cases as this one, one can calculate it analytically; but in more complex cases relatively complicated algorithms are needed.
+In simple cases such as this one, one can calculate it analytically; but in more complex cases, relatively complicated algorithms are needed.
 (If we can recognize the shape as a distribution, we are in a different situation.
 In that case, we might know already the formulas for the expectation, variance, etc. This is what we did in chapter 2, but this is an unusual situation in realistic analyses.)
 As we mentioned before, if we want to get posterior density values, we need the denominator of the Bayes rule (or marginal likelihood), \(p(y)\), which requires integrating the unnormalized posterior.
 Even this is not too useful if we want to communicate findings: almost every summary statistic requires us to solve more integrals, and except for a handful of cases, these integrals might not have an analytical solution.

 If we want to be able to calculate summary statistics of the posterior distribution (mean, quantiles, etc.), we are going to need samples from this distribution.
 This is because with enough samples of a probability distribution, we can achieve very good approximations of summary statistics.

-Stan will take care of returning samples from the posterior distribution, if the log unnormalized posterior distribution is differentiable and can be expressed as follows:37
+Stan will take care of returning samples from the posterior distribution, if the log unnormalized posterior distribution is differentiable and can be expressed as follows:33

 where \(n\) indicates each data point and \(par\) each parameter.
 In our case, this corresponds to the following: